MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 See more on the [Rate limit status](models#rate-limit-status) section of the models page.

 ?> **Twitter API docs:** [Get app rate limit status](https://developer.twitter.com/en/docs/developer-utilities/rate-limit-status/api-reference/get-application-rate_limit_status)

+?> There is also a way to get the rate limit stats on the response object on a successful call, though this is not covered here.